-• be familiar with most of the financial derivatives products they are likely to encounter in financial markets

-- have a good knowledge of how the basic types of derivative instruments work and how they are used in financial markets and how financial institutions and firms hedge their risks when they trade these financial derivatives products - master the fundamentals of derivative pricing such as pricing forwards and futures - value interest rate swaps and fixed-for-fixed currency swaps - grasp the mechanics of options markets - master the properties of options such as put-call parity. - develop competencies in options trading strategies such as spreads and combinations - understand the no-arbitrage arguments and the principle of risk-neutral valuation - construct one-step and two-step binomial trees for pricing options - have a basic understanding of the Black-Scholes-Merton model and employee stock options - know the Greek letters and understand how to compute and use them in risk management
+• be familiar with most of the financial derivatives products they are likely to encounter in financial markets have a good knowledge of how the basic types of derivative instruments work and how they are used in financial markets and how financial institutions and firms hedge their risks when they trade these financial derivatives products

+• master the fundamentals of derivative pricing such as pricing forwards and futures

+• value interest rate swaps and fixed-for-fixed currency swaps

+• grasp the mechanics of options markets

+• master the properties of options such as put-call parity.

+• develop competencies in options trading strategies such as spreads and combinations

+• understand the no-arbitrage arguments and the principle of risk-neutral valuation pricing formulas

+• construct one-step and two-step binomial trees for pricing options distributions

+• have a good understanding of the Black-Scholes-Merton model, its assumptions and

+• know the Greek letters and understand the volatility smiles and implied risk-neutral approaches including bond yield spreads and Merton's model

+• grasp the value-at-risk measure and know how to compute VaR and Credit VaR

+• understand default intensity and estimate default probabilities by various

+Prerequisite: FIN 6306

-Prerequisite: FIN 4300 or FIN 4310 Required Text:
+Required Text:

-Options, Futures, and Other Derivatives by John C. Hull, Pearson Education, Inc., 9th edition, 2015.
+Options, Futures, and Other Derivatives by John C. Hull, Pearson Education, Inc.,

+9th edition, 2015.